ethereum-optimism/optimism-tutorial/truffle/README.md

 ### Migrate the Sample App to Optimistic Ethereum

-Now that we have a running Optimistic Ethereum server, and an dapp to run on it, we can run a test on Optimistic Ethereum:
+Now that we have a running Optimistic Ethereum server, and an dapp to run on it, we can run a test on Optimistic Ethereum.

+Note: By this point we need the `docker-compose build` process to be finished, and to run `docker-compose up`.
+If the build process hasn't finished yet, you need to wait until it does.

+The command to run the contract tests on Optimistic Ethereum is:

 ```sh
 truffle test --config truffle-config.ovm.js --network optimistic_ethereum